-Figure 3.6 Comparison of interpolation methods with the mesh of BASEMENT version 2.8 (BM v2.8) on a cross section at x = 150 m of the trapezoidal channel with breaklines
+Figure 3.7 Comparison of interpolation methods with the mesh of BASEMENT version 2.8 (BM v2.8) on a cross section at x = 150 m of the trapezoidal channel with only one breakline defined at the bank crest

 The regions delimited by breaklines e.g. the levees or the river bed, can be assigned to different interpolation methods over the computational mesh.
 Figure 3.8 illustrates the same cross section but for the trapezoidal mesh with a coarser mesh resolution and with breaklines.
 In this example, the bank side facing the river bed could be defined as "mean" while the other sides (facing the floodplain) could be defined as "maximum".